coma-toast/cloud-torrent-dler/README.md

 ## Installation

+- git clone
+- `cp config.yaml.template config.yaml`
+- edit `config.yaml` with your parameters
-git clone, then `go run main.go`

-or throw it in a cron and continually download new items
+- `go run main.go` - or throw it in a cron and continually download new items

+Note: you will need a `Master` Seedr account for API access.
+There is FTP access for lower plans, and an FTP version of this is _"on the roadmap"_.